EndlessHypnosis/pattern-party/README.md

-# Pattern Party by Nick Svetnicka for Turing
+# Pattrn Party by Nick Svetnicka for Turing

 ![ScreenShot of App](assets/_ss.png?raw=true "ScreenShot of App")